snoopyeom/SCRES/README.md

 Converted files will be written to the specified output directory.

+`convert_to_aas.py` automatically generates a fallback identifier for any AAS or Submodel that is missing an `id`.
+The fallback is derived from the file name, so each converted file receives deterministic IDs without manual edits.

 ## Building AAS with BaSyx

 `export_aasx.py` demonstrates how to load the normalised JSON files